What Research Says About Stress as a Cause of Infertility

 For generations, women have been told that being too stressed could cause infertility or miscarriage.
-This belief contributes to the stigma associated with infertility and reproductive loss as women (and men) fear that they are to blame their difficulty conceiving.
+This belief contributes to the stigma associated with infertility and reproductive loss as women (and men) fear that they are to blame for their difficulty conceiving.
 They also fear that others will blame them for their struggle.

 As a psychologist at Northwestern’s Center for Fertility and Reproductive Medicine, I have seen countless women and men emotionally suffer because of this stigma.

 Although it is accepted that infertility and infertility treatment can cause psychological distress, many still wonder if psychological distress is a biological cause of infertility.

 On the surface, it seems biologically plausible.
 The hypothesis is that reproduction is impaired in times of stress because of the effects of stress hormones released in the body.
 However, this hypothesis isn’t supported as research finds that neither system (i.e., parasympathetic and sympathetic) is ever completely shut down.

 Further, if being too stressed affected the survival of our species, we would have likely died out long ago, and yet for generations, women, and men living in famine ravaged, war-torn regions engaging in burdensome daily physical labor continued to reproduce.

 If being too stressed affected the survival of our species, we would have likely died out long ago.

 Part of the confusion on this topic might be that multiple research studies have been inaccurately interpreted to say that there is some kind of connection between stress and infertility.

 For example, despite the continued survival of our species during times of stress, many researchers have conducted questionnaire studies to see if women’s self-reported stress levels were associated with difficulty conceiving.